 Academic Services

-Many of the academic services described in this section can also be found in all Gardner-Webb Blackboard courses.
-Click the “Support Services” link on the left-hand navigation of your course.
+Many of the academic services described in this section can also be found in Blackboard.
+Click the “Assist” link on the left-hand navigation after logging into Blackboard.

 For additional academic information, refer to the Gardner-Webb University Academic Catalog’s graduate student section.
 The catalog includes information regarding: program time limits; course registration; changing, adding, dropping, and withdrawing from courses; removal from class; medical withdrawal; military deployment; academic load; auditing courses; credit by exam; attendance policy; exams and assessments; grades; academic standing; academic probation, suspension, and dismissal; and repeating passed courses.